Massage Therapy CEs | Massage Concepts and Techniques

-Course Description: In the Fertility Massage course, Massage Therapist and Master Herbalist Hethir Rodriguez shares how you can use massage to help improve a woman's chances of increasing her fertility through a variety of massage techniques.
+Course Description: In the Fertility Massage course, Massage Therapist and Master Herbalist Hethir Rodriguez shares how you can use massage to help improve some women's chances of increasing fertility through a variety of massage techniques.
+[Note: the cause of infertility will determine if these techniques may be effective.
+Many common causes of infertility may be helped by these techniques, but many causes of infertility cannot be.]
 The material is designed from a self-massage perspective, so it does not specifically cover body mechanics to perform these techniques on your clients

 The course covers a series of techniques that you can use on, and teach to, your clients.
 You will study deep tissue massage, myofascial release, reflexology, aromatherapy, and more, all targeted to the reproductive organs.
 These techniques are designed to help increase circulation, break up adhesions, and promote health for the reproductive system and the entire body.
 You will study the female reproductive system, benefits and contraindications to fertility massage, and scientific studies the show the effectiveness of fertility massage.

 For the greatest chance of conception, these techniques should be performed on a very regular basis, three to five times per week (excluding the week of menses, or ovulation to menses if trying to become pregnant).
 Since most infertile women will not have the time and resources to get massage that often, you should be prepared to teach them the techniques to perform on themselves.
 Your fertility pricing should include several sessions where you perform the work, as you teach them the work, and then give her the freedom to perform it on herself, perhaps with you seeing her 2 – 4 times a month for massage and follow-up.